UBCRapid/Daniel-Prusa/README.md

 (And feel free to add in your own)

-* Getting the extruder to extrude.
-(This includes completing the teflon Cold-end to Hot-end connection)
+* Improving the print quality, probably by changing the nozzle to one with proper clearance
 * Boxing the electronics, cleaning up wires, making it look pretty, etc.
 * Installing the heated glass printbed.